-Furthermore, we are offering a complimentary one-year membership in Experian's® IdentityWorksSM Credit 3B.
+As a precaution, we are offering a complimentary one-year membership to Experian's[®] IdentityWorksSM Credit 1B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorksSM Credit 3B will be completely free to you and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorksSM Credit 3B, including instructions on how to activate your complimentary membership, please see the additional information provided with this letter.
+IdentityWorksSM Credit 1B will be completely free to you and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorksSM Credit 1B, including instructions on how to activate your complimentary membership, as well as some additional steps you can take in response, please see the additional information provided with this letter.